MWang93/Self-Study/Recommendation System/README.md

 - Popularity Trends

 # Algorism
-- Memory Based: reply on simple similarity measures to match similar people or item together.
+- Memory based: reply on simple similarity measures to match similar people or item together.
 If we have a huge item-user matrix, memory-based techniques use the similarity measures on two vectors of such a matrix to generate a number representing similarity.
   - Correlation Similarity (KNN)
     1. Jaccard Similarity: n_users (rated item1 and item2) / n_users (rated item1 or item2), typically used in **Implicit Feedback** model.
     2. Cosine Similarity: cosine of the item vectors.
     3. Pearson Similarity：pearson coefficient between the item vectors.
-- Model Based: guess how much a user will like an item that they didn't interact before.
+- Model based: guess how much a user will like an item that they didn't interact before.
   - Matrix Factorization (SVD, SGD, ALS): Break a user-item feature matrix into a product of matrics, n_users * r_features AND r_features * m_items.
 The latent features are hidden features which are derived from the observed features using matrix factorization.
   - Deep Learning / Neural Net
 - Graph Algorithms (pinterest recommendation system)